 Instructions

-- In a high-speed blender, add the bananas, oatmeal, baking powder, salt, milk and blend until the batter has a pancake-like consistency.
+- In a high-speed blender, combine bananas, oatmeal, baking powder, salt, and soy milk.

 yummy!